Aurumaker72/mupen-lua-ugui/README.md

 ### To mupen-lua-ugui

 Porting a script to `mupen-lua-ugui` is not trivial and requires manual work.
-Contact `aurumaker72` on Discord for help regarding this.
+Contact `aurumaker72` or `wade7` on Discord for help regarding this.

 ### To BreitbandGraphics